Nearly 70 ICU medics at Spanish hospital COVID-19 positive after Christmas party | Health

 Those who contracted COVID-19 all had antigen tests or the third booster vaccinations before attending the party, health authorities said.
 Another possible source of the infection could have been a large meal for hospital staff, authorities said.

-Health authorities said they were investigating the source of the infection but added all 68 attended a Christmas party on Dec.
-1 at which 173 people were present.
-Those who contracted COVID-19 all had antigen tests or the third booster vaccinations before attending the party, health authorities said.

-Another possible source of the infection could have been a large meal for hospital staff, authorities said.
 Those infected have shown mild symptoms.
+Prime Minister Pedro Sanchez warned people to remain vigilant against the coronavirus over Christmas.

+"We must not lower our guard," he told journalists in Madrid.
+Health authorities in Andalusia have recommended staff at other public and private hospitals do not attend Christmas parties.

+Four cases of the Omicron variant have meanwhile been confirmed in Spain's Balearic Islands, health authorities there said.
 A father arrived in the Balearic islands recently and infected two members of his family and a fourth person recently arrived in Spain from South Africa, authorities said.

-Spain has confirmed a total of nine cases of the Omicron variant, according to the ministry of health.
+Spain had earlier confirmed a total of five cases of the Omicron variant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)